 - Open hem and cuffs with interior knit cuffs

 - Game pocket at the back

 That’s quite the list for what, at first glance, seems like a simple jacket.
 When it comes to alternatives, there’s obviously a few features we’ll need to sacrifice.
-With one exception, I didn’t find any options with a rear game pocket.
+For example, with one exception, I didn’t find any options with a rear game pocket.
 And, surprisingly, raglan sleeves were rarer than I thought they’d be.
 That larger collar with the throat latch is also a distinctive Barbour design detail that most other brands don’t copy.
 As for the exposed snap button on the collar point: if you really want it try these for a DIY solution.

 I’ve heard people describe Bond’s Cuba jacket in different ways.
 Some have said it looks like a Coach’s jacket.
 Others seem to feel it has more of a workwear vibe.
 Personally, the style reminds me of a traditional U.S. Navy A-2 Deck jacket.
 Which would fit nicely with Engineered Garments’ history of finding inspiration in heritage military wear.
 The options below have characteristics of all those types of jackets.
 So you can choose one that will work best with your personal style.

 Best Option for the James Bond No Time To Die Cuba Jacket